plett/fly.io-nginx-redir/README.md

 serves a valid redirection.

 I'm not happy with the number of third party dependencies this testing requires.
-At the moment GitHub Actions runs an Ubuntu container, which runs Docker Compose, which runs both nginx and a bash container for the tests.
+At the moment GitHub Actions starts an Ubuntu container, which runs Docker Compose, which runs both our nginx container and a bash container for the tests.
 In the bash container, NPM is run, which installs Bats, which runs curl to test the site.
 It feels like that could be massively simplified.

+## GitHub Container Registry

+GitHub Container Registry (GHCR) is still in beta as of the time of writing, so this bit might be all wrong by the time you read it.

+The Fly `docker` builder which we used in the initial standalone deployment builds the container at deployment time and stores it in Fly's own registry to deploy from.
+But we also need the container to exist during the CI testing stage - which needs to happen before deployment, so it gets built then as well.

+To avoid this duplication of work and to also solve the potential problem of the deployed image differing from the one we tested due to different toolchains, you should build the image once, then test it, then deploy it once the tests have passed.

+I'm storing this image in GHCR after building, and have set the GitHub workflow to tag the image with the hash of the git commit it was built from, and the testing and Fly deploy are configured to pull the image from GHCR when they need it.

 ## Future steps

-At the moment GitHub builds the container twice - once to run tests on it and then again as it gets deployed to Fly.
-As well as duplicating work, there is a remote possible that these two images might differ and the deployed image might be broken.

-This could be fixed by building a docker image, testing it, and then pushing it to a registry (GitHub Container Registry?) once tests have passed.
-Fly can then be changed over to use the `image` deployment method instead of the `docker` builder, so the deployed image is byte-for-byte identical to the one that passed testing.
+At the moment there is only one GitHub Actions workflow which contains jobs for build, publish, test and deploy and the workflow is triggered on pushes to any branch.
+The deploy job has a restriction so it only runs for pushes to the master branch, but that means we're publishing a container to the registry for ephemeral things like the pushes that happen as part of a Pull Request.

+There is no need to publish those to GHCR where they are stored forever, so I should make a second workflow to run for merge request pushes which builds and tests "locally" without pushing to a registry